 Weekly case studies were used in the CHL over a four month period.
 Each was designed to address a specific combination of resources and/or skills identified as needing improvement.
 The case study for the week was distributed on Friday and each library assistant had three to five days to locate appropriate resources to answer the question.
 In most cases, library assistants were expected to locate both Internet and print resources to answer the question.
 Each library assistant reviewed the resource they found to answer the question in the case study with a librarian on an individual basis and any questions they had about that week’s assignment could be addressed at that time.

 After a four month period of weekly case studies, significant improvement was seen in the abilities of each the library assistants to locate appropriate resources to answer consumer health questions.
 Some of the specific skills that were learned included:

-*Originally developed as a handout for the poster, "The Truth in in Here...
+*Based on the handout developed for the poster, "The Truth in in Here...
 A Case Study Based Training for Consumer Health Library Support Staff," presented October 17, 2006 at "The Evidence is in..."
 NAHSL/NY-NJ MLA Joint Conference.